loudmouse/reddit_clone/README.md

 # README

 This is an app which is a VERY basic Reddit imitation.
 The user may sign up, submit a link, and comment on, upvote, and downvote links.
+The apps is deployed live on Heroku here: https://arcane-gorge-57689.herokuapp.com/

 Feedback is encouraged.
 Find me on Twitter: https://twitter.com/loudmouse312